manjunathmkotabal/manjunathmkotabal/README.md

 - 👋 Hi, I’m Manjunath Kotabal
 - 👀 I’m interested in Computer Science ,Software Engneering and Humans.
-- 🌱 I’m currently a junior in PES university Banglore,India
+- 🌱 I’m currently junior in PES university Banglore,India
 - 💞️ I’m looking to collaborate on any open source projects.
 - 📫 You can write to me at - manjunathmkotabal99@gmail.com
 - 💻checkout my site here - https://manjunathk.vercel.app/